cschell/Motion-Learning-Toolbox/Readme.md

 - Data Cleanup
     - `fix_controller_mapping` - during calibration, XR systems might assign left and right controllers the wrong way around; this methods checks this and renames the columns if necessary.
-    - `resample_recording` – resamples the recording to a constant frame rate, using linear interpolation for positions and Slerping for quaternions.
+    - `resample` – resamples the recording to a constant frame rate, using linear interpolation for positions and Slerping for quaternions.
     - `canonicalize_quaternions` - provides a unique representation for each quaternion, which is desirable for machine learning models.
 - Data Encoding
     - `to_body_relative` - encodes scene-relative (SR) data to body-relative (BR) data.